 Sign up below, email or call/text me to be invited.
 I will draw from the sign up sheet first, then capriciously through my list of potentail crew to coordinate a specific Saturday.
 The ideal group size is 3-4 people, including me.
 If you're joining me for the first time, we'll probably talk or get together beforehand about the details of this event.

 Saturdays, leaving DC from Metro Center at 7:15am, returning after dark

-This is an evolving trip out to Annapolis to go daysailing, catch a late lunch, then bike back towards DC, with minimal or no driving involved.
+This is an evolving trip out to Annapolis to go daysailing, have lunch, and enjoy bicycling on a series of off-street trails.
 I'm aiming to go at least once a month, year round and coach participants to be ...more info

 Winter and Spring plans mostly involve maintenance, touching base with returning crew members, making friends with new crew, and making plans for the sailing season.
 An extended trip such as to Cape May or distance racing such as the Governors Cup are always worth considering if some great people are available to do the trip with.
 As the weather warms up, maintenance activities taper off to shakedown sails and enjoying the strong spring winds while shaking the winter rust off of our sailing skills.

 Spinsheet organizes a few winter ice skating sessions which I participate in as well.

 Summer plans generally include spending time in Hawk Cove (just north of the mouth of the Patapsco River that leads to Baltimore) enjoying Hart Miller Island, Island View Waterfront Cafe, Dock of the Bay Restaurant and the Baltimore County Sailing Center.